benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Ben’s dedication to cross-functional success and his ability to bridge the gap between technically complex details and executive communication make him a highly valued team member.
+Ben is very pleasant to work with and demonstrates an interest in broader team success."
 - "Ben brings passion, drive, and intentionality: he would thrive in a startup" ([Sean Gorksy](https://www.linkedin.com/in/sean-gorsky-721aa246/))
 - "Ben shows great ownership and thought leadership in driving and delivering